 Hot Chocolate Cookie Cups with whipped peppermint topping!
 An easy sugar cookie cup is filled with rich, decadent chocolate ganache, then garnished with peppermint pieces and a straw for a gorgeous presentation.

 - 24 pack Pillsbury Ready to Bake Sugar Cookies

 - Chocolate Ganache (recipe link below in instructions)

 - 1 cup Heavy Cream

-- 3 tbsp Instant Vanilla Pudding Powder (dry)
+- 3 tablespoon Instant Vanilla Pudding Powder (dry)

-- Then, add heavy cream, confectioners' sugar, vanilla pudding mix, and peppermint extract to a stand mixer fitted with a whisk attachment and whip until light and fluffy, about 2 minutes.
+Add heavy cream, confectioners' sugar, vanilla pudding mix, and peppermint extract to a stand mixer fitted with a whisk attachment, and whip until light and fluffy (about 2 minutes).
 Scrape down the sides as needed.

 Add a little bit of crushed peppermints and a cut paper straw for decoration if interested.
 If you want them to have an extra special presentation, break off the curved piece of a pretzel twist and use for a "handle" on the cookie cup.